plrguez/NBlood/od-assets/readme.pcexhumed.txt

 Game files
 ----------

-Put the game files in the '$HOME/.config/pcexhumed' directory or in 'pcexhumed' directory directory at the root of the external SDC card.
+Copy the game data files in the '$HOME/.config/pcexhumed' directory or in 'pcexhumed' directory at the root of the external SD Card.

 Video
 -----